Frameio/stripity_stripe/README.md

 ## Update

 As of October 18th, Rob has graciously handed over the reins to the teams at [Code Corps](https://www.codecorps.org/) and [Strumber](https://strumber.com/).
-To addresses the concerns Rob mentioned above and update the high level api to work with all of the Stripe API Endpoints, they have since worked to release and stripity_stripe 2.0, which is now the actively developed line of releases.
+To address the concerns Rob mentioned above and update the high level api to work with all of the Stripe API Endpoints, they have since worked to release stripity_stripe 2.0, which is now the actively developed line of releases.